microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_2/1_HTML/common_body_tags.md

 ## Tables

-We will often find ourselves using tables to display data.
-Don't be intimidated by the word "data", it just means information.
+We often find ourselves using tables to display data.
+Don't be intimidated by the word "data"; it just means information.

-Tables have many tags associated with them because they are made up of many different parts.
+Tables have many tags associated with them because they consist of many parts.
 They have:

 A table head (```<thead>```), which contains rows (```<tr>```) and column names (```<th>```).
 A table body (```<tbody>```), which contains rows (```<tr>```) filled with table data (```<td>```).